-(Now, if you’re wondering about embroidery machine thread, head on over to how to choose an embroidery machine thread.
-Same for how to choose the best serger thread.
-There are subtle differences between sewing thread, embroidery thread, and serger thread.
-While there some overlap, choosing the most compatible thread for your machine and project can lead to professional rather than homemade results!)
+(However, if you’re wondering about embroidery machine thread, head on over to how to choose an embroidery machine thread.
+There are subtle differences between sewing thread, embroidery thread, and serger thread, and choosing the most compatible thread leads to professional rather than homemade results!)

 What makes a good-quality sewing thread?